In this post you will learn

 If you have time, watch this video for more details. ( I apologize for the not so great image quality).

-Evolution of GMAT scores over time
+OLD GMAT scores over time vs NEW GMAT

 Average raw Quant scores and Verbal scores over time